Island Peak Climbing

 Show more...

-Travel insurance & rescue when travelling to a remote destination like Nepal is strongly advised.
+Travel insurance and rescue when traveling to a remote destination like Nepal are strongly advised.
 It should provide adequate protection for the full duration of the tour.
-Your insurance policy must cover all the activities that you will be undertaking during your stay in Nepal such as helicopter rescue, cancellation, air ambulance, injury, death, lost baggage, theft, liability, medical treatment, and cover repatriation and personal expenses.
+Your insurance policy must cover all the activities that you will be undertaking during your stay in Nepal, such as helicopter rescue, cancellation, air ambulance, injury, death, lost baggage, theft, liability, medical treatment, and covering repatriation and personal expenses.
 If a client becomes ill, all hospital expenses, doctors’ fees, and repatriation costs are the client’s responsibility.
-For the reliable travel insurance, we have the suggestion of some of the best insurance companies: Cover more or Europe assistance or Travel Direct- TID.
-We have an agreement with Helicopter Company to do the payment of Helicopter evacuation after we collect the payment with you once you have been rescued.
+For reliable travel insurance, we have the suggestions of some of the best insurance companies: Cover more, Europe assistance or Travel Direct.
+We have an agreement with Helicopter Company to do the payment for helicopter evacuation after we collect the payment from you once you have been rescued.
 And the reimbursement responsibility from your insurance company will go up to you.
 Be sure your policy specifically covers helicopter evacuation and does not exclude mountaineering or alpinism.

 Show more...